-Company suspended after Cuba plane crash
+Cuba plane crash claims 111th victim

-Cuba plane crash: Mexico suspends Aerolíneas Damojh
+Cuba plane crash: Grettel Landrove becomes 111th victim

-Mexico's civil air authority has suspended the operations of a company that owned the plane involved in Cuba's deadliest air disaster in 30 years.
+The death toll of Cuba's deadliest air disaster in 30 years has risen to 111 after one of the survivors died of her injuries on Monday evening.

-Last Friday's crash near Havana killed 110 people immediately, while one more died on Monday.
+The news comes on the same day that Mexico's civil air authority suspended the operations of a company that owned the plane involved in the crash.

-Officials said in a statement on Monday that Aerolíneas Damojh was under "extraordinary verification".
+Officials said in a statement that Aerolíneas Damojh was under "extraordinary verification".

 The charter company had leased the aeroplane in question to Cuban state airlines Cubana de Aviación.